ppmnatix/git/README.md

-# Swiftful Source Control  🤙
+# Testing Git functions  🤙

-Full source code for the Swiftful Source Control playlist available for FREE on YouTube @SwiftfulThinking.
+Full source code for the git  Control playlist available for FREE on.

 ## How It Works